 Katsiveli shelter can accommodate 22 people.
 It is filled with simple yet comfortable dormitory-style accommodation.
 Check availability ahead of arrival if planning to travel during the summer.

 The route is off the beaten path but it is still important to double-check the availability.
 Alternatively, you can camp outside beneath the stars.

 The Rouvas Gorge, Crete

-The Rouvas Gorge is a great hiking trail for those who enjoy getting back to nature during their travels.
+The Rouvas Gorge is a great hiking trail in Greece for those who enjoy getting back to nature during their travels.
 The entire route takes a total of 7 hours.

 However, partial treks from Zaros to the Rouvas holly forest enable hikers to enjoy a vast array of different landscapes in just 3 hours.
 This partial route leads adventurers through a vast number of different landscapes, past freshwater lakes, picture-perfect Orthodox monasteries, and majestic waterfalls.